alife-data-standards/converters-avida/README.md

 ## Example Data

 Find some example Avida data and the converted standard form of that data in [./example_data/](./example_data/).
 The `.spop` files are Avida population files (default Avida output files).
-They
+They contain details about the genotypes in the current Avida population (extant genotypes) and details about the ancestral genotypes (going all the way back to the original population/organism) for all extant genotypes.

 ## Phylogeny/Lineage Converter